jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-4. Verify that when a user correctly enters a valid input in all fields and clicks on the update extra button, the form submits, and the extra is updated in the database and the user is redirected to the extras page.
+4. Verify that when a user correctly enters a valid input in all fields and clicks on the update extra button, the form submits, the extra is updated in the database, if the image was changed it is uploaded to AWS and the user is redirected to the extras page.
 A toast also appears informing the user that the extra has been successfully updated.

     - Outcome: Pass